 Keynesian Money Demand Function

 Keynesian money demand function is the relationship between money demand and factors affecting it.
-To Keynes, transaction and precautionary motives for money demand are highly income elastic, but interest inelastic; speculative motive for money demand is interest elastic at the high interest rate.
-Therefore, these three motives of money demand serves as the collective determinants of liquidity preference function or Keynesian money demand function.
+To Keynes, transaction and precautionary motives for money demand are highly income elastic, but interest inelastic; the speculative motive for money demand is interest elastic at the high interest rate.
+Therefore, these three motives of money demand serve as the collective determinants of the liquidity preference function or Keynesian money demand function.

-In addition, money demand is actually the demand for real cash balance primarily because of two reasons: First, people hold cash balance for transaction and precautionary motives to serve the function of money as medium of exchange.
-Second, when the price raises, people holds more of cash to maintain the same level of purchase.
+In addition, money demand is the demand for real cash balance primarily for two reasons: First, people hold cash balance for transactions and precautionary motives to serve the function of money as a medium of exchange.
+Second, when the price rises, people hold more cash to maintain the same level of purchase.
 Therefore, we can assume that demand for money is dependable on real income rather than nominal income.

-Similarly, the real demand for money arising from speculative motive is dependable on nominal interest rate.
-This is because the opportunity cost of holding money is expressed in terms of nominal interest that a bond can earn.
+Similarly, the real demand for money arising from speculative motives is dependable on the nominal interest rate.
+This is because the opportunity cost of holding money is expressed in terms of the nominal interest that a bond can earn.

 Therefore, there are two basic determinants – nominal interest rate and real income – of real money demand function in Keynesian analysis.
 Mathematically, the real money demand function can be presented as: